emeryvarga/Pewlett-Hackard-Analysis/README.md

 ## Results

 *Table 1* lists employees eligible for retirment by filtering the data for birth dates beween January 1, 1952 and December 31, 1955.
-Furthermore, it uses the DISTINCT ON statement to fetch the most recent title of each employee.
+The table pulls employee number, first name, and last name from the Employees table, and pulls the title from the Titles table.
+Furthermore, it uses the `DISTINCT ON` statement to fetch the most recent title of each employee by sorting the `to_date` column in descending order.

 | emp_no | first_name	| last_name |	title |